marcelgoh/marcelgoh.github.io/travel/index.md

 Closer to home, I've been to every province and every territory except Nunavut.

+### Current events

++ From 12 January to 30 April 2026, I shall be a visiting student at the University of Cambridge, where I am being supervised by Timothy Gowers.

 ### Past events

 + From 5 to 8 December 2025, I was at the [2025 CMS Winter Meeting](https://winter25.cms.math.ca/),